TerrorVision: Plot

-Sherman's sister doesn't believe his story about a monster, and when they check their parents' room, they find imitations of them, their grandfather and the swingers.
+Sherman's sister does not believe his story about a monster, and when they check their parents' room, they find imitations of them, their grandfather and the swingers.
 Soon after though, they encounter the Beast in another room.
 It chases after them, but relents at the sight of O.D.'s heavy metal paraphernalia, which he finds appealing due to its resemblance of his caretaker's gloves.
 They then discover that they can subdue the Beast with food and television, and teach it a few words such as "TV", "music" and their names.
 They consider using the Beast for profit, and call Medusa in the hope of securing a TV appearance.
 She is initially dismissive, but shows interest when they promise to hold a party.

 However, the Beast becomes enraged and eats O.D. when its alien captor appears on the TV to warn the earthlings that they must destroy their television equipment to prevent the Beast from spreading; The alien had overreacted to the announcement from Pluthar, the alien captor, and O.D. provoked the monster in an attempt to calm it down.
 A police officer arrives to arrest Sherman for the prank calls only to be eaten by the Beast.
 Sherman breaks all the TVs he can find, and eventually Pluthar appears through the television to exterminate the Beast.
 Medusa arrives at the house and kills Pluthar, mistakenly believing that he is in fact the Beast that Sherman and Suzy have described to her.
 When the real monster arrives, it sucks the group of three into its mouth with a powerful gust of air.